Kirastur/Ragnarok-shutdown/README.md

 # Ragnarök
 This is a plugin for bukkit/spigot minecraft server.
-It is primary build as a demo for my LibSequence plugin, but you can also treat it at as a real tool with a meaningful use.
+It is primary build as a demo for my LibSequence plugin, but you can also treat it at as a real tool with a meaningful use:

+Announce and perform a server shutdown (Invoke Ragnarök)

 # Documentation
 Please see the Github Wiki